retronas/retronas-dist/README.md

 When the ISO is booted, the debian installer finds the preseed.cfg file, which feeds it answers to all the questions that would normally require user input.
 At the end, it runs the "d-i preseed/late_command" from the end of the preseed.cfg file.
 This performs some configuration, and downloads the install_retronas.sh script from the main RetroNAS repo, then runs it.
 By using this method we asure that you always get the most up to date version of RetroNAS when using this ISO, and we don't have to create a new ISO each time RetroNAS is updated.

+# Raspberry PI OS

+If you want to use your own raspios img file, create the directory rpios/iso-cache and put the img file inside.

+1. Install qemu qemu-user-static binfmt-support
+2. Run "make rpios-build"